Jump to navigation

 Supplemental Nutrition Assistance Program Education (SNAP-Ed) is the nutrition education and obesity prevention arm of the Supplemental Nutrition Assistance Program (formerly Food Stamps).
 SNAP-Ed uses evidence-based, comprehensive approaches to improve the likelihood that low-income families want and are able to make healthier food and physical activity choices, consistent with the current Dietary Guidelines for Americans and MyPlate.gov, on a limited budget.
 It provides education, social marketing campaigns, and environmental support for healthy eating behaviors and physical activity in all 50 states, the District of Columbia, and 3 territories.
 SNAP-Ed helps assure that the investment in SNAP pays off.

 SNAP-Ed is an ounce of prevention to staggering chronic disease rates and their associated healthcare costs.
-Research shows that by reducing residents’ body mass index (BMI) by just five percent by 2030, each and every state could prevent onset of thousands to millions of obesity-related diseases, while saving billions of dollars in health care costs.
-While most Americans’ diets, regardless of income, fall far short of recommendations for good health and contribute to excess rates of preventable diseases,obesity, type 2 diabetes, heart disease, and hypertension are highest and occur at younger ages in low-income and minority groups.State SNAP-Ed programs operate ‘upstream’ at all levels – neighborhoods, cities, counties, regions and statewide to target these groups with efficient, evidence-based obesity prevention.
+Research shows that by reducing residents’ body mass index (BMI) by just five percent by 2030, each and every state could prevent the onset of thousands to millions of obesity-related diseases while saving billions of dollars in health care costs.
+While most Americans’ diets, regardless of income, fall far short of recommendations for good health and contribute to excess rates of preventable diseases, obesity, type 2 diabetes, heart disease, and hypertension are highest and occur at younger ages in low-income and minority groups.State SNAP-Ed programs operate ‘upstream’ at all levels – neighborhoods, cities, counties, regions and statewide to target these groups with efficient, evidence-based obesity prevention.
 They promote healthy behaviors and help create conditions where the healthy choice is the easy, preferred choice, sparing low-income families preventable health problems and their associated costs to society.

 State-based SNAP-Ed programs work with other nutrition and public health programs targeting low-income families to leverage resources for maximum impact.
-By comprehensively helping families achieve the Dietary Guidelines, SNAP-Ed aims to reduce onset of preventable disease and disparities in disease rates between low- and higher-income Americans.
-The agricultural sector as a whole also benefits from increased market demand for healthful food as a result of SNAP-Ed, particularly if the Dietary Guidelines were achieved.Other benefits to improved nutrition include improved school attendance, worker productivity, healthier communities, and improved readiness for military service.
+By comprehensively helping families achieve the Dietary Guidelines, SNAP-Ed aims to reduce the onset of preventable disease and disparities in disease rates between low- and higher-income Americans.
+The agricultural sector as a whole also benefits from increased market demand for healthful food as a result of SNAP-Ed, particularly if the Dietary Guidelines were achieved.Other benefits of improved nutrition include improved school attendance, worker productivity, healthier communities, and improved readiness for military service.

 Nearly 95 million Americans are eligible for SNAP-Ed, having incomes below 185% of the Federal Poverty Level (a common criterion for means-tested poverty programs and the threshold at which household food insecurity dramatically increases).
 Over 59 million SNAP-Ed eligible Americans had incomes <130% FPL, the eligibility level for SNAP.